davetheunissen/Global-Azure-Bootcamp-2019-Workshop/README.md

-# Real Time Flight Maps w/ Azure Functions, CosmosDB & SignalR
+# Real Time Flight Map w/ Azure Functions, CosmosDB & SignalR

 ## What we will cover